colemcnabb/StockProject/README.md

 ## Project Overview

 This project provides a comprehensive analysis of the S&P 500, focusing on key metrics such market capitalization, trading volume and performance trends throughout the years.
-This project includes data cleaning, processing and visualization using Python and Tableau.
+Also includes data cleaning, processing and visualization using Python and Tableau.

 ## Technical Stack